-- 1. Connect the Thyone-I EV boards to the laptop/PC via USB. - 2.
+- 1. Connect the Thyone-I EV-Boards to the laptop/PC via USB. - 2.
 The power LED indicates that supply voltage is active.

-The FTDI driver [1] for the converter IC on the evaluation board has to be installed and/or updated.
-On correct driver installation, the EV board appears as a virtual COM port.
+The FTDI driver [1] for the converter IC on the EV-Board has to be installed and/or updated.
+On correct driver installation, the EV-Board appears as a virtual COM port.